-Sign up to the Brewmart newsletter for the latest news, offers & more
+Sign up to the Brew Mart newsletter for the latest news, offers & more

-Stouts were traditionally the term for the strongest or stoutest porters, usually 7% or 8%.
+Stout Beer was traditionally the term for the strongest or stoutest porters, usually 7% or 8%.

 The name porter came a little later, first used in 1721 which described a dark brown beer which had been made with roasted malts.
 Due to the enormous popularity of porters, brewers brewed them in many different strengths.
 The stronger ales were described as "stout porters", so the history and brewing of stout and porter are linked, and the term stout describes a dark beer, rather than just strong beer.